brannondorsey/exchatter/feature_list.md

 - Chance and PD to *correct a misspelling.
 (Use regular expression to check if response is one word and contains a "*").
 - Create a model for most discussed subjects using topic detection
 - Chance to use emoticons and emoji
+- Chance to use emoticons and emoji at the end of a message vs in the body
+- Chance to send an all emoticon message
+- Chance to respond to emoticon/emoji with emoticon/emoji
 - Chance to use the same words present in prompt in the response
 - How sentiment depends on conversation length
 - Most used conversation initiation and conversation ending messages
 - Use of capitalization
 - Tone
 - Chance to use parenthesis, commas, and ellipses...
+- Use of ALL CAPS!
+- Unique words. i.e. words that are uncommon or weighted more frequently in their lexicon than in others.
+- List of habitually miss-spelled words. e.g. "wud" for "would", "gotta" for "got to", etc...

 ##Non-language based features